Novembers Doom: Signing with The End

 In November 2006, Novembers Doom performed their first full-length overseas tour in Western Europe, touring with the bands Agalloch, Saturnus, and Thurisaz in support.
 Shortly thereafter, in early 2007, they released their next CD, The Novella Reservoir, which continued further down the musical path the band had embarked upon with the previous CD.
 This new CD garnered many favorable reviews and attention for the band.
 They returned to Europe later that year to record their upcoming DVD release, The Novella Vosselaar: Live In Belgium, at the Biebob Club in Vosselaar, Belgium.
 The DVD was released on August 5, 2008.
-A live CD is also tentatively planned, with no release date set yet.

 2008 also saw the re-release of the band's first two CDs, Amid Its Hallowed Mirth and Of Sculptured Ivy and Stone Flowers, on their current label The End Records.
 Both CDs featured new artwork, bonus tracks and remastered sound.
 The End Records also re-released their third CD, The Knowing, on November 22, 2010, in honor of the album's 10-year anniversary.
 This release featured a newly remixed, remastered alternate version of the album on one disc, and a second disc that features the original, untouched version from 2000.

 In June–July 2008, the band returned to Europe for their third road trek, most notably performing at the Graspop Metal Meeting festival on June 28, 2008, in Belgium.

 In 2009, the band released their seventh full-length CD Into Night's Requiem Infernal, and toured behind it in late 2009 and early 2010, making appearances at several festivals such as Brutal Assault Festival in Czech Republic, and Caos Emergente in Portugal.
 A music video for the song, "A Eulogy For The Living Lost" was also filmed in late 2009, and was released in early 2010.